alininayeh/javascript-type-checking/README.md

 # javascript-type-checking
-Code used to present type checking in JavaScript
+This code is used to explain type checking in JavaScript.
+You can see a presentation here: https://slides.com/alininayeh/intro-to-typescript